NuttaneeKnight/AgileScrum/the_world_before_agile_and_scrum.md

 # The Scrum Skeleton
 Backlog initialize by product owner >> break it down to backlog tasks and make a sprint, hs to be less than 30 days >> Products

+# Self Managing Teams & Lean

+Self-Managing over Self-Organizing

+Scrum teams are self-managing, choosing who does the work, how, and what to work on.

+Lean Thinking

+As well as Empiricism, Scrum is founded on Lean Thinking.
+Lean thinking reduces waste and focuses on the essentials. as you will see Scrum removes waste (impediments) and prioritises value (essentials).

+**Scrum is a framework for developing and sustaining complexproducts**